-ac • s two locations in Ontario and will nployer for two affiliates, GLS ervices. fro m electronics t offers glass destruction, primarily hat Cal Micro recycles. cles mattresses.
-Customer Base: • Cu pr co • Ma ustomers for Ca ivate industry, g nsumers. at Services prin it will sometime al Micro and GLS Group include government entities and individual narily serves individual consumers serve industrial consumers as Business / Industry Needs / Changes gr gr • Ca owth for each c owth of 10% in al Micro started a second shift to keep up with ind • Cu thi creasing demar urrently staff are roughout Califo em to the Comp ds.
-This growth is attributed to ad for the Company's services. e sent to customer locations rnia to pick up materials and take pany's Ontario location for Ca Ca • Ma ompany recently alifornia. at Services ope etter serve customers, the y opened a new facility in Northern ned September 2018, with an ot facility and 25 staff.
-Training Plan: Need for Training: pa According to the control of the orticular for new ecounts payable and Logistics Starocessing of payagulations to entich was revised and recy on Mat Services' recycling industry Training courses listed in the Me method(s) under the following Types will be provide d via the following training ⊠ Class/lab □ E-Lear ning \square CBT ☑ Productive Lab Business Skills Computer Skills Commercial Skills OHSA 10/30
+ac • s two locations in Ontario and will nployer for two affiliates, GLS ervices. fro m electronics t offers glass destruction, primarily hat Cal Micro recycles. /cles mattresses.
+Customer Base: • Cu pri co • Ma ustomers for Ca vate industry, g nsumers. at Services prin t will sometime Il Micro and GLS Group include government entities and individual narily serves individual consumers s serve industrial consumers as Business / Industry Needs / Changes gro gro • Ca owth for each c owth of 10% in al Micro started a second shift to keep up with inc • Cu thr creasing demar urrently staff are roughout Califo cem to the Comp ds.
+This growth is attributed to ad for the Company's services. e sent to customer locations rnia to pick up materials and take pany's Ontario location for Co Ca • Ma ompany recently alifornia. at Services ope etter serve customers, the y opened a new facility in Northern ned September 2018, with an ot facility and 25 staff.
+Training Plan: Need for Training: pa According process and proc particular for newly hired trainees.
+Accounts payable and receivable for Warehouse and Logistics Staff to ensure accurate and complete processing of payments for customers.
+Regulations to ensure compliance, including SB 20 which was revised in October 2018 and regulates pollution and recyclables.
+Training courses listed in the Me method(s) under the following Types vill be provide d via the following training ⊠ Class/lab □ E-Lear ning $\square$ CBT ☑ Productive Lab Business Skills Computer Skills Commercial Skills OHSA 10/30

-Ruuhwa Dann & Associates, Inc. dba Cal Micro R tecycling ET19-0465
+Ruuhwa Dann & Associates, Inc. dba Cal Micro Recycling ET19-0465

 Certified Safety Training

 ☐ HAZWOPER

 ☐ Hazardous Materials (HA ZMAT)

 ,

 Productive Laboratory Justification:

 ☐ New Equipment

 es

 ☐ Certification Standards

 60 PL Hours per-trainee Occupations Receiving PL Training

 Warehouse and Logistics Sta

 The PL instructor must be dedicated to

 Job Creation Justification Typending evicting busin sonosity by adding

 JOD Creation Justinication ⊠ Expanding existing busing newly-hired employees to an employee.

 ess capacity by adding a new

 production shift;

 ants or facilities, expanding or

 upgrading existing facilities, a unused space/buildings or fac

 Average days to convert temporary 90

 workers to full time permanent employment.

 Employer-paid healthcare premiums ⊠ Yes □ No

 while on temporary status.
 It is expected that these work health benefits immediately u kers will receive employer-paid upon hire.

 Training Infrastructure & Administ rative Plan

 Project Oversight:

-This project will be overseen by Cal Micro's Accounting M anager and Human Resources
+This project will be overseen by Cal Micro's Accounting Manager and Human Resources

 Manager.
-Assistance will be p rovided by an HR Assistant.
+Assistance will be provided by an HR Assistant.
 Almost all of the training will be

-provided at other facilities, the HR
+provided at the central Cal Micro facility; however, if training is provided at other facilities, the HR

-ations included in this project are ger to be involved in all training
+Manager will schedule and oversee the training.
+The four locations included in this project are within 2 miles of each other, making it easy for the HR Manager to be involved in all training

-ative subcontractor to assist with
+sessions and roster collection.
+Cal Micro will hire an administrative subcontractor to assist with

+administrative contract duties.
 Cal Micro and its affiliates are ready to start training upon ETP

-approval.Trainers:
+approval. • Trainers:

 • ITalliers.